galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 > 2. Click on the {% icon galaxy-eye %} (eye) icon and inspect the output of **TargetFinder**.
 {: .hands_on}

 Congratulations!
-You have identified the following 5 potential genes involved in the brassinosteroid-miRNA regulatory network:
+You have identified the following 5 potential genes involved in the brassinosteroid-miRNA regulatory network.

 ![fig15:TargetFinder results](../../images/targetFinder_results.png "TargetFinder results.")